moetunes/Nextwm/README.md

 -------

-**woodywm** is a very minimal and lightweight dynamic tiling window manager.
+**snapwm** is a very minimal and lightweight dynamic tiling window manager.

 ###Modes